 WHAT WE DO

-Headstand builds a sustainable commitment with schools to provide all students with a 40-week, standards-based curriculum for one year or more.
-Headstand doesn’t offer a one-time unit or after-school session because we believe it takes an integrative approach to equip students with the tools they need to gain self-awareness and manage their own stress.
+Headstand builds a sustainable commitment with schools to provide students with mindfulness and yoga classes and curriculum for one year or more.
+Headstand doesn’t offer a one-time unit or after-school session because we believe it takes an integrative approach to equip students and teachers with the tools they need to gain self-awareness and manage their own stress.
 For students living in poverty, Headstand classes can help reduce or even reverse the physiological damage of chronic and toxic stress from their environment.
 This increases the potential for academic achievement, which in turn narrows the achievement gap.

 Integrated into the school’s curriculum, Headstand classes go beyond physical education to combine visualization, mindfulness, and breathing exercises with yoga-based movement.